leonsteinhaeuser/rh-ocp-examples/README.md

 ## How to deploy

 Before we can deploy any of the services, we need to modify our central ArgoCD management application to allow sourcing `Application` resources from other than the `openshift-gitops` namespace.
-This is necessary because the services are deployed in a separate project, namespace and ArgoCD application.
+This is necessary because the services are deployed in a separate project, namespace and ArgoCD application and by default, ArgoCD only watches the `openshift-gitops` namespace for `Application` resources.

 To do this, execute the following patch command: